 - a fine of up to $1,000.

-If you or someone you know has been accused of a crime under Penal Code 626.10 PC, we invite you to contact us for a free consultation.
-We can be reached 24/7 by phone or on social media.
+If you or someone you know has been accused of a crime under Penal Code 626.10 PC, we invite you to contact us for a consultation.

 For a similar law in Colorado, please see our article on Unlawful Possession of a Weapon on School Grounds (Colorado 18-12-105.5 C.R.S.).
 And, for a similar law in Nevada, please see our article on Nevada Laws for “Possessing Weapons on School Property” (NRS 202.265).